rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin XQuery.md

 The `ElvisExpr` expression is a BaseX 9.1 extension defined in proposal 2 of the EXPath syntax extensions for XPath and XQuery.

-The `OtherwiseExpr` expression is a Saxon 10.0 extension that returns the first non-empty sequence in the otherwise expression.
+The `OtherwiseExpr` expression is a new XPath 4.0 Editor's Draft expression supported as a Saxon 10.0 vendor extension that returns the first non-empty sequence in the otherwise expression.

 For two items or empty sequences `A` and `B`, the expressions `A otherwise B` and `A ?: B` are equivalent to: